jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 - effort to comprehend a piece of code will always grow more slowly than the complexity of that code, because:
   - there's always going to be at least one example of every potential usage, and
-  - you get an opportunity to play around with the code and see how it affects the test-suite.
+  - you get an opportunity to play around with the code and see how it affects the test suite.
 - refactoring code will be much easier and faster because feedback is so much quicker
 - logical errors (bugs) will be much easier to spot and fix, since other people can read your tests and check if all the requirements are being fulfilled.
 - changes to the codebase are guaranteed to not introduce regression bugs.